itpartnersillinois/DigitalSignEditor/README.md

 ### Github Personal Access Token:
 This application requires a fine-grain token from Github (pulled from https://github.com/settings/personal-access-tokens).

 If the automated publish to the digital sign is failing, chances are it's because this token has expired.
-To confirm this, set the DigitalSignEditor Azure App Service Environment value to ASPNETCORE_ENVIRONMENT to *Development*, then access the URL https://digitalsigneditor.itpartners.illinois.edu/api/manager/cleancommit.
+To confirm this, set the DigitalSignEditor Azure App Service Environment value ASPNETCORE_ENVIRONMENT to *Development*, then access the URL https://digitalsigneditor.itpartners.illinois.edu/api/manager/cleancommit.
 If the Github Personal Access Token has expired, then you should see a Connection Failed error.
 Chnage the ASPNETCORE_ENVIRONMENT back to *Production* and follow the steps below to regenerate the Github token.

 1. Go to https://github.com/settings/personal-access-tokens.
 Generate a new token.
 2. Change the resource owner is itpartnersillinois